Committees

 And further, to make recommendations to the Fundy Regional Service Commission for the amount of the annual operating subsidy to be shared by the four municipalities.

-Members: Sal Losier
+Members: Loryn Losier

 Members must be supporters of the Imperial Theatre.